Skip to content

 Setting sales quotas is a tricky act of finding the right balance.
 Using quotas correctly can inspire your sales team and push them to do their best work.

-However, some usual mistakes can make sales quotas less useful.
+However, it’s easy to make mistakes when setting quotas.
 Here are a few things to look out for:

 Unrealistic targets